If you get an alert about your Apple SIM card

 iPad models that can use an Apple SIM card in the nano-SIM tray

-- iPad (5th generation) Wi-Fi + Cellular model
+- iPad (5th generation and later) Wi-Fi + Cellular model

 - iPad Pro (all Wi-Fi + Cellular models2)

 - iPad Air 2 Wi-Fi + Cellular model

 - iPad mini 3 or later Wi-Fi + Cellular model

 If you install an Apple SIM in a different iPad model, you'll get an "Invalid SIM" alert.